MarekAlexPolak/Progressive-Web-Applications-PWA-Text-Editor/README.md

 ### Web Installation

-Simply go click [here](https://marek-pwa-text-editor-1110b78c964a.herokuapp.com/) to go to the live website.
+Simply click [here](https://marek-pwa-text-editor-1110b78c964a.herokuapp.com/) to go to the live website.
 From here just click the install button and begin coding!

 ![Install Button](/images/installbutton.PNG)